sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 **Applications of White box testing:**
 - Used in addition (as complement) to black box testing.
 - It is applied to stable code before deployment.
-- White box testing is important is safety-critical applications where a small error in code could lead to a catastrophic failure.
+- White box testing is important is ==safety-critical applications== where a small error in code could lead to a catastrophic failure.
 In some contexts like Airplanes, a certification might even be required to show that the code has been tested with a test suite that meets a certain coverage criterion.
+- Another application area is ==testing code that implements some well-defined mathematical functionality==.
+Example like maths libraries in programming languages like Python, Java, etc. These libraries are implemented once and are used for decades and decades with wide applications.
+So it's important to test the code for any small errors.
 ##### Testing vs Formal Verification
 - ==**Formal verification is another way to verify the software using mathematical analysis of the code.**==
 	- A formal specification is used to check whether the program adheres to it.